Your Essential Guide to the 2024 FedEx and UPS Rate Increases

-FedEx and UPS will be increasing their rates by an average of 6.9% in 2023.
-That’s a heavy statement for a couple of reasons.
-First, this is the highest General Rate Increase (GRI) the carriers have taken in recent years.
-And second, your actual shipping costs will likely go up more than 6.9% in the new year.
-Oof.
-Unpacking the new changes is complicated, but essential if you want to understand how your costs will be affected and what you can do about it.
+FedEx and UPS will be increasing their rates by an average of 5.9% in 2024.
+While that is lower than last year’s General Rate Increase (GRI), don’t start celebrating just yet.
+The frustrating truth is that your actual shipping costs will likely go up more than 5.9% in the new year.
+The changes that FedEx and UPS are making are more complex than meets the eye - it’s essential to understand them so you know how your costs will be affected and what you can do about it.

 - A look back at the FedEx and UPS GRIs